drc-cs/SUMMER25-CS326/lectures/L9/slides.md

 - Define and be able to identify data that has been scaled and the method used to scale it (min-max, standard).

-- Describe the curse of dimensionality and how it affects machine learning models.
+- Understand the curse of dimensionality and how it affects machine learning models.

 - Understand dimensionality reduction techniques (Feature Selection, Feature Sampling, or PCA).